RMITLibrary/easy_cite/2022-build/markdown/apa7thed.md

 Include the day, month and year of the article, as well as the URL.

 > {.hanging-indent}Baird, J. (2016, November 4).
-There’s no such thing as ‘just a nurse’.
-The Sydney Morning Herald. https<nolink>://www.smh.com.au/opinion/why-we-need-to-listen-to-nurses-when-talking-about-health-20161103-gshfq1.html {/.hanging-indent}
+There’s no such thing as ‘just a nurse’. *The Sydney Morning Herald*. https<nolink>://www.smh.com.au/opinion/why-we-need-to-listen-to-nurses-when-talking-about-health-20161103-gshfq1.html {/.hanging-indent}

 ###### end-subtype-content